 The disciples said, “See, Lord, here are two swords.”
 “That’s enough!” he replied.
 (Luke 22:38)So we see that Jesus is asking at least some of his close disciples to get swords - not necessarily everyone - but at least two of them had swords.
 Why?

 Because they were his bodyguards.
-These "close" disciples were to guard Jesus from those who would attack him.
+These "close" disciples were to guard Jesus against those who might attack him.

 This means that one of the central elements of Jesus' close disciples is that they were his aides - some were his bodyguards, and others would arrange things for him.
 For example: